modsim/OCDES/README.md

 # OCDES: OCDE Simulator
-Xiao Zhao, Forschungszentrum Juelich GmbH, 07.2020
+Xiao Zhao, Forschungszentrum Jülich, 07.2020

-This code is an extension of my work at Forschungszentrum Juelich GmbH.
+This code is an extension of my work at Forschungszentrum Jülich.

 # Overview
 OCDES is a MATLAB-based tool that performs numerical integration to solve Optimization-Constrained Differential Equations (OCDE):